-In an increasingly diverse American society and in the midst of a growing sense of global awareness, students and graduates will be called upon to interact with people of many abilities, races, cultures, and backgrounds.
-Clarke University strives to foster an environment which encourages the development of cultural appreciation, social responsibility, and the acceptance of diversity.
-This office advocates for students with marginalized identities and international students, and supports advisement of identity-based and cultural student organizations.
-The Black Men's Leadership Society is coordinated by this office.
+In an increasingly diverse American society and in the midst of a growing sense of global awareness, students and graduates will be called upon to interact with people of many races, cultures, and backgrounds.
+Clarke University strives to foster an environment, which encourages the development of cultural appreciation, social responsibility, and the acceptance of diversity.
+The Multicultural Center is designed to promote the intercultural exchange and community involvement that is the backbone of such development.
+Anyone with culture is welcome to participate in the Multicultural Center, and everyone has culture!
+The Multicultural Center is located in the Stoltz Student Life Wing of Mary Frances Hall, room G27.